 MathWorks is partnering with the National Society of Black Engineers (NSBE) Boston Professionals.

 We actively work to attract people of all backgrounds and experiences through organizations such as:

 - National Society of Black Engineers (NSBE) Boston Professional Chapter and collegiate chapters across the US

 - Historically Black Colleges and Universities (HBCUs), Minority Serving Institutions (HSIs), and Hispanic Serving Insititutions (HSIs), such as Howard University, North Carolina Agricultural and Technical State University, Wellesley College, and the University of Puerto Rico

 - Society for Advancement of Chicanos/Hispanics & Native Americans in Science (SACNAS)

 - Association of Latino Professionals For America (ALPFA) Boston Professional Chapter

 - Veterans’ groups

 We engage with them through live and virtual career fairs, hackathons, and other networking events.
-Examples include CodePath, Black is Tech, and the Diversity Career Summit at University of Massachusetts Amherst.
+Examples include CodePath and Black Is Tech.

 Focusing on fairness